Incognito/rumprun_wiki_wiki/Repo:-rumprun.md

 Building
 ========

-There are two stages to building a rumprun unikernel.
-First, you must build the component libraries for constructing the unikernels.
+There are three stages to building a runnable rumprun unikernel.
+We will first give an overview of the steps, and detail the procedures in subsequent sections.

+First, you
+must build the component libraries for constructing the unikernels.
 This is analogous to building the libraries your application requires, except you will also be building the "kernel" libraries.
 This part of the build process consists invariably of executing one command, the syntax of which is detailed below.

-Second, you must build the application of your choosing to produce the runnable rumprun unikernel image.
+Second, you must build the application of your choosing and produce the runnable rumprun unikernel image.
 Notably, the build process never runs on a rump kernel, and therefore the rumprun unikernel is always cross-compiled.
 For software with proper cross-compilation support, this second phase can be as simple as setting `$CC` and compiling the software as usual.

+Finally, you must "bake" the application(s) into the final runnable image.
+The backing stage links in the component libraries for the target configuration that you want.
+For example, consider compiling your application for x86.
+If you now bake in PCI device drivers, you can boot your unikernel on a regular PC.
+If you bake in virtio driver, you can use your unikernel on the cloud.

 Building the component libraries